jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/3-12 Placement of Knowledge and Skills in the Taxonomy.md

 You can contribute to the taxonomy in the following two ways:

-**Adding new examples to existing leaf nodes:**
+**1. Adding new examples to existing leaf nodes**

-Go to the corresponding leaf node / end of the branch and modify the YAML Add a new example to the qna.yaml files as a new entry to the list
+Go to the corresponding leaf node / end of the branch and modify the YAML in the existing leaf node

-**Adding new branches/skills corresponding to the existing domain:**
+**2. Adding new a new branches/leaf nodes**

-You can add new folders under the corresponding category (replace any spaces with underscores _) Create a new qna.yaml file containing examples for the new skill
+You can add new folders under the corresponding category Add new qna.yaml file/s containing examples for the new knoweledge or skill